 I wanted to add “too long.”

-The Covid pandemic has changed all of our lives in the past year.
-The political unrest is unnerving, but our struggles are small in comparison to those of a young African American minister who refused to surrender to fear.
+The Covid pandemic has changed all our lives in the past two years.
+The political unrest is crazy unnerving, but our struggles are small in comparison to those of a young African American minister in the 1960s who refused to surrender to fear in the face of threats on his life over and over again until one became a reality.